ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

 - UV_rhs : *real array*
     - Three dimensional array.
 The first dimension seem to be limited to the set [1, 2].
 - nl : *integer pointer*
-    - Points to a single integer value in T_MESH.
+    - Points to a single integer value in T_MESH, probably the number of vertical layers.
+- vlimit : *integer*
+    - Switch to control some different limiting strategies.
+- tvert_max : *real array*
+    - Array containing the maximum temperature of vertical layers.
+- tvert_min : *real array*
+    - Array containing the minimum temperature of vertical layers.